DanielBMarkham/Info-Ops/manuscript/chapter10.md

 On the other end of the spectrum, I've seen really complex systems set up that don't work very well and have little buy-in from the teams.
 They make really cool reports, though.
 (We'll get into why this happens later, as we talk about scaling up.)

 What you don't want to do is nothing.
 You don't want to get each supplemental for each feature when you write it.
-This is a good way be really sad at work, because if you do it that way, you'll forget stuff.
+This is a good way to be really sad at work, because if you do it that way, you'll forget stuff.
 And the Product Owner will forget stuff.
 And one time you'll define a Supplemental one way, another time another way.
 Meanwhile another team or programmer will come along, take the same supplemental, and do it completely differently.
 The one feature will be "responsive" and take 100ms, another feature will be "responsive" and take 20 minutes.
 Like I said, sad.
 Sad is not happy.

 Supplementals will get you every time.

 ## Even-up Your Buckets

-As we move more into application what we're going to find that it is the intersection of items in the buckets where all the cool stuff happens.
+As we move more into application we're going to find that it is the intersection of items in the buckets where all the cool stuff happens.
 This means that each bucket is equally important.

 A nice rule of thumb for keeping the sadness away is *keep your buckets balanced*.
 If you've got around ten items in your Business Abstract Behavior list, you should have around ten items in your Business Abstract Structure list.
-You should have around ten items in your Business Abstract Supplementals list (although with Supplementals, it would probably wouldn't be a flat list.
+You should have around ten items in your Business Abstract Supplementals list (although with Supplementals, it probably wouldn't be a flat list.
 Instead you might have three items at the top and seven or so children/grandchildren.)

 It's not a perfect rule.
 You don't need exactly the same number.
 But usually it's close, and usually when it's out-of-whack there is a problem.
 For any abstraction level, keep your buckets filled mostly the same.